WEelCh/Acali/README.md

-Acali is a social-deduction-type game, designed to be as non-restrictive as possible, yet simple enough for all, with a big exploration aspect.
+Acali is a social-deduction-type game - with the target of being also a story creator, designed to be as non-restrictive as possible, yet simple enough for all, with a big exploration aspect.

 <hr>